Ritwik993/EcommerceStore_Backend/Readme.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:
-1.Fork the repository
+- Fork the repository
-2.Create a new branch (git checkout -b feature/your-feature) 3.Commit your changes (git commit -am 'Add new feature') 4.Push to the branch (git push origin feature/your-feature) 5.Create a new Pull Request
+- Create a new branch (git checkout -b feature/your-feature)
+- Commit your changes (git commit -am 'Add new feature')
+- Push to the branch (git push origin feature/your-feature)
+- Create a new Pull Request